About

 Within my garden design process I endeavour to:

-- Prioritise longevity in design over trends.
+- Prioritise longevity in design over trends

-- Prioritising the use of soft landscaping and permeable surface options where possible.
+- Prioritising the use of soft landscaping and permeable surface options where possible

-- Suggest options to recycle and reuse materials on site.
+- Suggest options to recycle and reuse materials on site

-- Consider the sustainability of new materials: Provenance, transportation and carbon calculations and consider alternatives to high input materials where feasible.
+- Consider the sustainability of new materials: Provenance, transportation and carbon calculations and consider alternatives to high input materials where feasible

-- Consider the use and cycle of water on site, providing opportunities for collection, recycling and attenuation where possible.
+- Consider the use and cycle of water on site, providing opportunities for collection, recycling and attenuation where possible

-Like lots of small businesses trying to minimise our impact, I'm trying to make better informed decisions about what I do and how I do it.
-It's a work in progress:
+Like lots of small businesses I'm trying to make better informed decisions about what I do and how I do it.

 Ciria - Designing SuDS